bitfinexcom/bfx-report-electron/docs/user-manual.md

 <summary>Types of filters available</summary>

 > The columns might be filtered, so as to have a smaller screen, thereby removing information that is not required for analysis
-> Abailable the following types of filters:
+> Available the following types of filters:
 > - for string:
 >   - contains
 >   - begins with